software-students-fall2024/software-engineering-fall-2024-5-final-final-project/README.md

 ## Getting Started

 ### Prerequisites
-- [List any dependencies, tools, or technologies needed to run the project, e.g., Docker, Python, MongoDB.]
+- Python 3.9+
+- MongoDB (running locally or in Docker)

 ### Setup Instructions
 1. Clone the repository: